Australian Open: Britain's Arthur Fery records statement first-round win over Wimbledon quarter-finalist Flavio Cobolli

 He is also not afraid to come to the net and a terrific returning game earned him a break to take the second set, while Cobolli was a beaten man in the third, with the Italian calling the trainer after three games and unable to find any response.

-While Fery's father and siblings watched in the early hours back home, his mother Olivia, herself a former professional tennis player, decided to make the trip to Melbourne after his final qualifying win.
+While Fery's father and siblings watched in the early hours back home, his mother Olivia, herself a former professional tennis player, made the trip to Melbourne after his final qualifying win.

 "When I won that last round, she asked me if she could come," said Fery.
 "I said, 'Of course, it would be nice to have you here'.
 It's obviously a long way, but at least I made it worth it.
 She can see at least two matches - hopefully more."